bcmi/Object-Shadow-Generation-Dataset-DESOBAv2/README.md

 **Our model has been integrated into our image composition toolbox libcom https://github.com/bcmi/libcom.
 Welcome to visit and try ＼(^▽^)／**

+Our model can generally achieve good results for the small objects or the objects with simple shapes.
+For the large objects or the objects with complex shapes, you can sample a few times and pick the most satisfactory one.
+Using more training samples or using more advanced foundation model (e.g., SDXL) may further improve the results.

 ## Dataset